+If you are using a Wi-Fi interface, then you will need to configure your Wi-Fi drivers and domain.
+Usually the External Drivers will work the best and you will need to select your Geographical Location.

 There are two options for Interface Mode, Static and DHCP.

 DHCP-Your home router will assign and manage the IP address(es) for your FPPs and controllers, this is the easiest method but has some drawbacks.
 Your router might not save the IP address if your FPP has been disconnected from the network for a lengthy time so it might cause problems in the future.